addff/2503-ITT440/10% Individual Assignment/M3CS2554A/AINUR AISYAH BINTI ZULKORNAIN/README.md

 1. Flip Image
   fliplr(image): flips the image horizontally (left to right).

-3. RGB to Grayscale
+2. RGB to Grayscale
    rgb2gray(image): Converts an RGB image to grayscale, simplifying the image for further
    processing.

-4. Sharpening
-   imsharpen(image): Makes the edges and details in the image clearer.

-5. Brightness & Contrast Adjustment
-   imadjust(image): Changes the brightness and contrast of the image.

-6. Gaussian Blur
+3. Gaussian Blur
 imgaussfilt(image, sigma): Smooths the image and reduces noise or detail.

 ###### Code: